pantor/inja/README.md

 If you are using [cget](https://cget.readthedocs.io/en/latest/), you can install the latest development version with `cget install pantor/inja`.
 A specific version can be installed with `cget install pantor/inja@v2.1.0`.

 On macOS, you can install inja via [Homebrew](https://formulae.brew.sh/formula/inja#default) and `brew install inja`.

+If you are using [conda](https://docs.conda.io/en/latest/), you can install the latest version from [conda-forge](https://anaconda.org/conda-forge/inja) with `conda install -c conda-forge inja`.

 ## Tutorial